 The Nursing Education program at CU was established in response to widespread community interest and an increasing need for professional nurses in middle Tennessee.
 On September 8, 1991, the Tennessee Board of Nursing awarded unanimous initial approval to Cumberland University to begin its Bachelor of Science in Nursing Program (BSN).

 Four academic entry points were developed to enable: 1) generic students to obtain a BSN in eight semesters; 2) registered nurses (RNs) holding diplomas or Associate Degrees to upgrade to BSN status; 3) students holding baccalaureate or university parallel degrees in areas other than nursing to obtain a BSN degree without meeting a second set of core requirements; and 4) Licensed Practical Nurses (LPNs), holding a current LPN license, to upgrade to BSN status.
-As the program developed, new and exciting options have been added and are now available to Nursing students.

 Through the generosity of Dr. Jeanette Cantrell Rudy, a retired nurse and longtime friend and benefactor of Cumberland University, a building on the campus was renovated to provide office space for the nursing program.
 University Medical Center (UMC) generously provided an area for the Learning Resource Laboratory, major educational equipment, and supplies needed for nursing skills simulation.